The Merchant Navy pacifics: innovation ahead of their time

 Indeed, the engine - appropriately, considering that it is of the Merchant Navy class - could be perhaps be regarded the 'flagship' of the Gloucestershire Warwickshire Railway's operational fleet!

 UPDATE: On Tuesday 3rd September the GWSR celebrated the centenary of King George V bestowing on Britain's merchant shipping fleet the term: 'Merchant Navy'.
-After a short act of remembrance at 09.30 no. 35006 'P&O' will head the 10.00 train from Toddington to Cheltenham and will carry a special headboard anbd the Red Ensign on the buffer beam for the rest of the day.
-You can read the full story here
+After a short act of remembrance at 09.30 no. 35006 'P&O' headed the 10.00 train from Toddington to Cheltenham and carried a special headboard and the Red Ensign on the buffer beam and smoke deflectors for the rest of the day You can read the full story here and you can view images here.